e-tidemo/workplace-survey/README.md

 ### a.
 User Goals

+The intended user is an employer and their employees who intend to improve both the physical and social work environment at their place of work.
 For the user, the most important thing is that the survey is clear on what kind of a survey it is, is clear in the instructions and that it is easy to follow.
 For the user that fills in the survey, it is of importance to be led through the survey in a pedagogical way.

 ### b.
 Site Owner Goals